Join the Re-wilding Revolution!

 Built by Irish immigrants in the 1880s, who often let their goats roam between properties, the name carried a contemptuous tone by outsiders.

-Today, Goatville has a transient population that ebbs and flows with the university calendar.
+Today, Goatville has a transient population (70% rentals) that ebbs and flows with the university calendar.
 As a result, there is a culture of yard sales on Upper Orange Street and people leaving useful things on the curb strip.

-Lime green 2x6s neatly stacked on the corner of Nash and Lawrence inspired the “salvage” moniker and my first guerrilla gardening project - a simple garden box on the corner of Nash and Edwards.
-As I was installing it and fixing the curb stone benches (which are even heavier than they look!) many people commented as they walked their dogs.
+As I was installing it and fixing the curb stone benches (which are heavier than they look!) many people stopped and commented as they walked their dogs.
 So, I left sharpies for people sign their dogs’ names to encourage a sense of ownership and community.
 RIP Sushi.